 Contempt of Court Law

 The power to punish for contempt of court is inherent in all courts and is essential to preservation of order in judicial proceedings.
 Contempt of court results from the willful disobedience of an order of the court.
 “A willful act is one which is ‘done voluntarily and intentionally with the specific intent to do something the law forbids, or with the specific intent to fail to do something the law requires to be done; that is to say, with bad purpose either to disobey or disregard the law.’ ” Widman v.
 Widman, 348 S.C.
 97, 119, 557 S.E.2d 693, 705 (Ct.
 App.
 2001).

-The South Carolina family law court has the inherent power to punish for contempt of its orders.
+The South Carolina family law court has the inherent power to punish for violation of its orders.
 See In Interest of Darlene C., 278 S.C.
 664, 666, 301 S.E.2d 136, 137 (1983).
 "That power is essential to the preservation of order in judicial proceedings, and to the enforcement of the courts' judgments, orders, and writs and consequently to the due administration of justice."
 Id., see generally S.C.
 Code Ann. §§ 20-7-1330 through -1350 (Supp.
 2009) (establishing broad contempt powers within the family court).